The Triumphant

 Review

 The Triumphant is the twelfth book in the Bolo series.
 It’s an anthology of Bolo stories written by three different authors.
+They explore the emotional bond between a Bolos and the people around them, and the dangers of caring too much about a machine built for war.

 The Triumphant is different from the earlier anthologies—Honor of the Regiment and The Unconquerable—because it was written mainly by and , with contributing to one story.
 It’s clear and collaborated, since their stories share common themes.
 That makes this book feel much closer to original single-author works like ’sBolo: Annals of the Dinochrome Brigade and Rogue Bolo.